phillips1021/phillips_b2_examples/CourseMergePrototype/README.txt

 The B2's name that will appear in the Course Tools section is Course Merge Prototype.

-NOTE:  The code that acutally does the merge is NOT implemented.
+NOTE:  The code that actually does the merge is NOT implemented.
 So running this B2 will NOT merge any courses.
 See the TODO in class SelectChildCoursesAction.java.

+IMPORTANT: This B2 has not been fully tested or used in production.

 This B2 was tested on Blackboard Learn 9.1 Service Pack 9.